-SC205 - Integrated Electronic Circuits and Signal Processing for Fiber Optics
+SC205 - Integrated Electronic Circuits for Fiber Optics

 Short Course Level: Advanced Beginner

 High speed electronics is a critical enabler in the advanced transceivers to power fiber-optic networks from residential access, enterprise networks, high performance computers and data centers.
 In this class, we will review the basic functions of high speed lightwave circuits in optical terminals, with emphasis on physical layer transceiver electronics.
 The basic functions and architectures of these circuits will be reviewed.
 The high speed IC technologies and their implementation of these important high bit-rate digital, analog and mixed-mode electronic solutions for common on-off digital signals to complex modulated communication waveforms will be presented.